mdn/browsercompat/docs/tools.rst

 * ``-q`` `(optional)`: Only print warnings
 * ``--all-data`` `(optional)`: Import all data, rather than a subset

-This script requires a fresh database (no compatability data) and a user with write access.
+This script requires a fresh database (no compatibility data) and a user with write access.
 The bulk import will result in cascading cache invalidations, which can be avoided by running the server without cached instances during the import::